devyani-gauri/lets-learn/README.md

 # :sparkles: Let's-Learn: AI Flashcard Generator :sparkles:

 **Welcome to the Lets-Learn project!** This app uses CrewAI to automatically generate flashcards for any topic, providing a fun and interactive way to study.
-Below is a fancy Kanban-style **Task Progress Manager** to keep track of features and improvements.
+Below is the **Task Progress Manager** to keep track of features and improvements.

 ---